BurlaAbhiraj/sudoku-solver/README.md

 # Sudoku Solver

 This is a simple web-based Sudoku solver application that allows users to input a Sudoku board and solve it with a single click.
 The interface is designed to be user-friendly, enabling a seamless experience for Sudoku enthusiasts.
+I used backtracking algorithm to solve the board.

 ## Features